xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 very much OS-dependent.
 I  _will_  simply  say that for SK*DOS, they  are  particularly  simple ... almost trivial.
-One reason I won't show them here is that  you  can add all kinds of fanciness to the things, for  example  by prompting in READ for the inputs, and by giving the user a chance to reenter a bad input.
+One reason I won't show them here is that  you  can add all kinds of fanciness to the things, for  example  by prompting in `READ` for the inputs, and by giving the user a chance to reenter a bad input.

-But that is really separate from compiler design, so for now I'll just assume that a library call TINYLIB.LIB exists.
-Since we now need  it  loaded,  we need to add a statement to  include  it  in procedure Header:
+But that is really separate from compiler design, so for now I'll just assume that a library call `TINYLIB.LIB` exists.
+Since we now need  it  loaded,  we need to add a statement to  include  it  in procedure `Header`:

 ```delphi
 {--------------------------------------------------------------}